Our Clinical Academic Groups

 The Triple I Clinical Academic Group (CAG) works to prevent and treat infection, enhance immunity and manage inflammation.
 We are building a world-class collaborative research network to advance our work.

 Women and their families should receive the best possible woman-centred care, based on the best available evidence.
 Families and women should also be able to choose care that is appropriate to their specific situation and local environment.
 Health care professionals should endorse this level of care.
 In reality, this is not always the case.

 Brain disorders, mental illness and substance misuse present some of the world’s most complex health challenges.
 Together, they represent the highest burden of disease in the world.
 And the problem is getting worse.
 Shifts in population distribution, poor translation of interventions and unclear solutions are getting in the way of medical improvements.
 We need forward thinking.
 We need to re-imagine our approach to scientific and clinical solutions.
 That’s the only way we can stop this tsunami over the next 20 years.

 Over the years, there has been an increasing need for end-of-life and palliative care in Australia.
 There are also more people receiving care in hospitals than at home, despite the majority preferring to stay at home.
 In addition, people living outside major cities or in lower socio-economic communities have less access to these services.
 The role of this CAG is to address gaps in access and need.

-Respiratory disease is prevalent across the world and a major cause of morbidity and mortality.
+Respiratory disease is prevalent across the world and is a major cause of morbidity and mortality.
 There has also been an increase in lung disease caused by environmental and occupational factors.
 Sleep disorder breathing problems and related conditions are also on the rise.
 This places our Respiratory, Sleep, Environmental and Occupational Health CAG in a growing area of need.